mariatomy9/SQIUDS/README.md

 # SQIUDS

+Hi there 👋🏼👋🏼
-Here's the Arduino code for soil quality sensor
+Here's the Arduino code for water and soil quality sensor.